For the latest model year, the Focus Hatchback is available with a fuel-sipping 1.0-liter EcoBoost three-cylinder

-The Focus certainly doesn't look or drive like a traditional American compact, and there's a reason for that - it was primarily developed in European, where small cars tend to be much more upscale than their U.S. counterparts.
+The Focus certainly doesn't look or drive like a traditional American compact, and there's a reason for that - it was primarily developed in Europe, where small cars tend to be much more upscale than their U.S. counterparts.

 The Old World influence is clearly evident in the Focus' classy cabin, which charms with high-quality materials and a distinctive design.
 There's sufficient space up front, but the rear seats are lacking in legroom compared to some competitors.

 Opt for the Focus' versatile hatchback bodystyle, and cargo space is ample - 23.8 cubic feet are available behind the rear seats, and 44.8 cubes can be unlocked by folding the rear seats flat.

 There's plenty of technology inside, as all Focuses except for the base model come standard with SYNC, Ford's Bluetooth-based connectivity system that allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 SYNC can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.

 The Focus can be spec'd with MyFord Touch, an infotainment system that builds on SYNC by letting users control everything from navigation to climate control to the sound system with voice commands.
 MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted eight-inch touchscreen, dual 4.2-inch displays in the instrument cluster and touch-sensitive controls in the center stack.
 Many consumers report that the system is a "love it or hate it" item, so those interested in the Focus are advised to try before they buy.